|

 polluted and refrain from dumping used motor oil, cleaning agents, and

 other common household chemicals.
-In addition, it is important to

 protect the quality of water that runs off the Edwards Plateau and ends up

-In addition to cultural obstacles, the roots of our inaction on Aquifer protection also derive from the mindset of water managers and business leaders of a generation ago.
+In addition to cultural and institutional obstacles, the roots of our inaction on Aquifer protection also derive from the mindset of water managers and business leaders of a generation ago.
 In 1982, local officials strongly opposed the Sole Source Aquifer Protection Act, a federal bill that would have provided 50% federal funding for development of aquifer management protection plans and purchase of recharge zones of sole source aquifers.
 The bill was sponsored primarily by New York state representatives for the purpose of allowing the residents of Long Island to purchase the recharge zone of their aquifer, but provisions would have allowed residents of any designated sole source aquifer area to request financial assistance from the US EPA (the Edwards was the first aquifer to be designated as Sole Source).
 The directors of the Edwards Underground Water District said the bill would be contradictory to the Reagan Administration's policies of returning more responsibility for local matters to the state and local governments (Federal funding for New York aquifer opposed here, San Antonio Light, May 7, 1982).
 EUWD manager Tom Fox said Edwards Aquifer management "has been adequately addressed by the state and local governments" (Directors of EUWD opposing Aquifer Protection Act of 1982, Northeast Herald-News, May 20, 1982).
 The North San Antonio Chamber of Commerce also opposed the proposed law, saying it would result in only "a further expansion of the federal budget with little or no significant improvement to the environment" (Edwards Aquifer controls opposed, San Antonio Light, July 30, 1982).

 -